pdanshov/yellow-plugin-seo/README.md

 ## How to use the SEO plugin?

-The plugin adds 2 markdown tags for you to use in the edit setup section on each page individually.
-The code goes into the header `<head></head>` of that page, in between the included `<script></script>` tags.
+The plugin adds 2 markdown tags for you to use in the edit/setup section on each page individually.
+The code goes in as content of the tag/s and will end up in the header `<head></head>` of that page, in between the `<script></script>` tags, which are already included for you.

 You can type the markup tags into the page edit/setup section on any and/or every page: